Commercial Photography Pricing, Explained

 The process to find each variable encompasses multiple conversations with any number of people, but for the sake of education, we’ve boiled it down to this.

 S – The subjective reality of a photo and the photographer

-To fill in this variable, we apply a multiplier that combines the photographer’s experience and their aesthetic sense.
+To fill in this variable, we apply a multiplier that combines the photographer’s experience and aesthetic sense.
 For example, our photographer TJ Vissing has been shooting for 30 years, worked with some of the biggest brands in the United States (Gillette, Hershey’s, Olay, etc.), and has an indescribable ability with lighting and composition.
-Simply put, he’s more valuable than a freshman shooter, and his consistent quality reflects that.
-It should also be noted greater experience means the shooting days run smoothly and efficiently, which is another added value.
+Simply put, he’s more valuable than a young shooter, and his consistent quality reflects that.
+It should also be noted that greater experience means the shooting days run smoothly and efficiently, another added value.

 N – The Number of Final Images

-This is straightforward, but I do want to make a note on the word “final.”
-When we plan out a shooting day to create 10 final images, we can take upwards of hundreds of photos.
-From there a selection process occurs to get it down to the deliverable set of images.
-There is a varying amount of time involved in the shooting that depends on a variety of factors.
-And this leads nicely into the next variable.
+The number of photos is straightforward, but I do want to make a note of the word “final.”
+When we plan out a shooting day to create ten final images, we can take hundreds of photos.
+From there, a selection process occurs to get it down to the deliverable set of images.
+There is a varying amount of time involved in the shooting that depends on various factors.
+And this leads nicely into the following variable.